Skip to content ↓

 High quality texts are used to inspire the children, develop their learning and teach them new vocabulary.

-Teachers use assessment to find out what the children have understood, to inform future planning and to address any misconceptions that may have arisen.
+Teachers use assessment to find out what the children have understood and adapt their teaching accordingly.
+They use formative and summative assessments to inform future planning and to address any misconceptions that may have arisen.
+Teachers ensure the children embed key concepts, use knowledge fluently and develop their understanding across a range of subjects.

 Impact

-The PSHE and RSE curriculum, alongside the school’s core values and learning capacities, enables the children to develop positive mental health and wellbeing.
+The nutureuk approach, the PSHE and RSE curriculum and the school’s core values enable the children to develop positive social, emotional, mental health and wellbeing.

 The school’s core values are embedded throughout the school to ensure the children’s behaviour enables them to learn the curriculum effectively.